emmajanedrews/base-template/_posts/2017-12-01-great-feedback-from-our-clients.md

 {% include youtube.html %}

-I’ve been getting a lot of great feedback from a lot of you recently so I wanted to take some time to answer a few of the most common questions I keep seeing.
+I’ve been getting a lot of great feedback from a lot of you recently, so I wanted to take some time to answer a few of the most common questions I keep seeing.
 Here are five important questions with five (equally as important) answers.

 **1. What are closing costs and who pays them?** Closing costs are paid by both the buyer and the seller.
 They include, but are not limited to, title fees, insurance fees, HOA dues, attorney fees, and escrow application fees.